-Cathy Perme has been writing newsletters, articles, and books since 1990!
-Feel free to scroll through her archive of publications below, or Search for specific stories and articles below.
+Cathy Perme has been writing newsletters, articles, and books since 1990.
+Scroll through her archive of publications below.

 Confucius in My Cubicle: Practical Wisdom for the Leader in All of Us.
 While the world has changed significantly since Confucius lived over 2500 year ago, his teaching still resonates, especially about what it means to be a good leader and how to be human – and humane – with one another.
 This collection of essays and stories weave Confucius’ philosophy into modern leadership ideas.
 They reflect lessons from the author’s experience with clients and her own life as a modern American businesswoman.
 Provocative, pithy, and practical, you will walk away with new insights on how you can strengthen the leader inside of YOU!

 FIZZ!
 How to Succeed as an Independent Consultant.
 FIZZ! is a guidebook for anyone interested in starting their own business, filled with practical advice for independent consultants.